We demand safe return of all the Global Sumud Flotilla activists.

 The flotilla is no small effort.
 It is made up of more than 50 vessels from 44 countries, carrying over 1,000 civilians of conscience - teachers, veterans, faith leaders, labor organizers, and artists - who refuse to stand by while Gaza is starved.
 This is not a government project.
 It is a movement of people, because governments have chosen complicity, silence, or service to “special interests” over human rights.

 The flotilla originally launched on August 31, 2025, paused for weather and mechanical issues, and is now pressing forward.
-It is expected to be intercepted by Israeli forces within days.
-Such obstruction would directly breach international law, including the Rome Statute, the Geneva Conventions, and the Genocide Convention.
+Previous missions, including the Madleen and the Handala were intercepted.
+These obstructions directly breach international law, including the Rome Statute, the Geneva Conventions, and the Genocide Convention.
 Specifically, the Fourth Geneva Convention (Articles 23, 55, and 56) imposes an obligation to permit the free passage of humanitarian aid and prohibits interference with relief operations.

 Escalating Attacks